PSPDFKit/Appcelerator-iOS/README.md

   </modules>
 ```

-#### Using the correct version of Titanium
+### Using the correct version of Titanium

-If you have multiple versions of the Titanium SDK installed on your system, you'll need to also modify the `titanium.xcconfig` configuration file to set the correct version number:
+If you have multiple versions of the Titanium SDK installed on your system, you’ll need to also modify the `titanium.xcconfig` configuration file to set the correct version number:

 ```diff
 - TITANIUM_SDK_VERSION = 8.3.0.GA
 + TITANIUM_SDK_VERSION = 8.3.1.GA
 ```

-#### Alloy
+### Alloy

 Alloy overwrites all files in the `Resources` folder everytime the application is built.
 This means you need to copy `PSPDFKit.framework` and `PSPDFKitUI.framework` into a different folder than the default `Resources/iphone`, for example `Frameworks`.
 You also need to do the following before building the module: